 SAMPLE NO. 12021.0 DIMENSIONS 14 X 12 X 8 CM CAN 40016 WONES SMALL CHIPS.
-CAN ITR4 DEFORMED TRIANGULAR PRISM WITH A CONCASE BASE.
+CAN ITR4 DEFORMED TRIANGULAR PRISM WITH A CONCAVE BASE.
 APPEARS TO BE A SPALLED BLOCK.
 NEUTRAL GRAY WITH GREENISH CAST.
-COARSE, PEGMATITIC PYROXENE, IN RADIATING SHEAVES, OPHITIC TEXTURE, GRAINS OF PYROXENE UP TO 3 CM LONG X 4 MM WIDE.
+COARSE, PEGMATITIC PYROXENE, IN RADIATING SHEAVES.
+OPHITIC TEXTURE.
+GRAINS OF PYROXENE UP TO 3 CM LONG X 4 MM WIDE.
 PINKISH APPEARANCE UNDER BINOCULAR.
-BROWN PYROXENE GRAINS i MM X 1 MM IN INTERSTICES ON BLADED PLAGIOCLASE.
-DEEPER BROWN MINERAL, GREEN MINERAL AND OPAQUES SCATTERED THROUGH PYROXENE AND PLAGIOCLASE.
+BROWN PYROXENE GRAINS 1 MM X 1 MM IN INTERSTICES ON BLADED PLAGIOCLASE.
+DEEPER BROWN MINERAL.
+GREEN MINERAL AND OPAQUES SCATTERED THROUGH PYROXENE AND PLAGIOCLASE.
 SOME BLADED ILMENITE.
 MESH OF COARSE PYROXENE WITH INTERSTITIAL PYROXENE AND PLAGIOCLASE.
 ILMENITE AND BROWN MINERAL (SPHENE) SCATTERED THROUGH SAMPLE.
-VUGS PRESENT.
-NO VESICLES.
+VUGS PRESENT, NO VESICLES.
 FABRIC / 1.
 NO OBSERVATION OF LINEATIONS.
 CANNOT TELL IF PLAGIOCLASE IS TRULY RANDOM.
 2. VUGS APPEAR AT INTERSECTION OF PLAGIOCLASE GRAINS.
 FRACTURES/ 1.
 OCCUR NEAR EDGES.
 APPEAR TO BE CONTROLLED BY PYROXENE SHEAVES.
 2. ORIENTATION CONTROLLED BY SURFACE AND PYROXENE.
 3. CON CENTRATED ON ONE SIDE WITH SHATTER ZONE.
 SURFACE FEATURES / CONVEX SURFACE SHOWS TEXTURES VERY WELL.
 NO APPARENT EROSION OF SURFACE.
 FRESH LARGE CRYSTALS EASILY OBSERVED EVEN THOUGH SOME DUST STILL ADHERES.
 CONCAVE SIDE PITTED.
 SMALL PITS WITH HALDES.
 THIS IS SO COARSELY CRYSTALLINE THAT STUDIES OF PITTING ON SPECIFIC MINERALS WOULD BE POSSIBLE.
 SHATTER ZONE ON SURFACE SEEMS FAIRLY THICK ON ONE SIDE.
 GOOD DEAL OF DUST ADHERING TO SAMPLE.
 SHATTERED MATERIAL PROMINANT ON SURFACE OF CHIP.
 CHIP OFF OF MOST PRO-TRUDING CORNER APPEARS FINED GRAINED AND MORE OLIVINE RICH THAN REST OF SAMPLE.
 SIDE THAT IS A SHATTER ZONE HAS MANY FRACTURES.
 MODE.
-12021.0

-PLAGIOCLASE 55 PERCENT

-PYROXENE 40 PERCENT

-OLIVINE 2 PERCENT

-BROWN MINERAL 2 PERCENT

-OPAQUES 1 PERCENT

-MODE.
-12021.1

-PLAGIOCLASE 60 PERCENT

-PYROXENE 30 PERCENT

-OLIVINE 7 PERCENT

-BROWN MINERAL 2 PERCENT

-OPAQUES 1 P5P^FNT

-SIZE AND SHAPE.
+12021.0 PLAGIOCLASE 55 PERCENT PYROXENE 40 PERCENT OLIVINE 2 PERCENT BROWN MINERAL 2 PERCENT OPAQUES 1 PERCENT MODE.
+12021.1 PLAGIOCLASE 60 PERCENT PYROXENE 30 PERCENT OLIVINE 7 PERCENT BROWN MINERAL 2 PERCENT 1 PERCENT OPAQUES SIZE AND SHAPE.
 PLAGIOCLASE.
-30 MM x 4 MM TO 5 MM x 1 MM.
-LATHS OCCURRING IN SHEAVES.
-PYROXENE.
+30 MM X 4 MM TO 5 MM X 1 MM.
+LATHS OCCURRING PYROXENE.
 1 MM X 1 MM TO SMALLER.
-BLOCKY CRYSTALS IN INTERSTICES.
+BLOCKY CRYSTALS IN IN SHEAVES.
+INTERSTICES.
+OLIVINE, 2 MM X 2 MM, ROUNDED TEXTURE.
+ILMENITE THIN BLADED.
+1 MM X LESS THAN 0.1 MM.
+ROUND EQUANT GRAINS LESS THAN 1 MM X LESS CONCENTRATION OF ILMENITE AT VUGS.
+PERHAPS SAMPLE IS TRUE FOR THAN 1 MM.
 OLIVINE.
-2 MM x 2 MM.
-ROUNDED TEXTURE.
-ILMENITE THIN BLADED.
-1 MM x LESS THAN 0.1 MM.
-ROUND EQUANT GRAINS LESS THAN 1 MM x LESS THAN 1 MM.
-CONCENTRATION OF ILMENITE AT VUGS.
-PERHAPS SAMPLE IS TRUE FOR OLIVINE.
 NO ALTERATION OBSERVED.
-ROCK NAME = GABBRO

-SAMPLE 12021.0 WEIGHT 1876.58 WONES ONE SIDE OF ROCK HAS RELATIVELY DUST FREE AREA SHOWING, RADIATING BLADED CRYSTAL UP TO 2 1/2 CM LONG.
+ROCK NAME = GABBRO SAMPLE 12021.0 WEIGHT 1876.58 WONES ONE SIDE OF ROCK HAS RELATIVELY DUST FREE AREA SHOWING.
+RADIATING BLADED CRYSTAL UP TO 2 1/2 CM LONG.
 THESE BLADES SEEM LIGHTLY COLORED IN PLACES, KHAKI TO GREY WITH A DARK BACKGROUND.
 THEY ARE SOMEWHAT TRANSLUCENT.
 THE BLADES HAVE SOME STRUCTURE OFTEN WITH LIGHT COLORED CORE AND DARKER OUTER PART.
 THESE BLADES HAVE ONE CLAVAGE PLANE PARALLEL TO LONG AXIS OF CRYSTAL.
 OLIVINE IS ABUNDANT LIGHT GREEN.
 BROWN (GARNET COLORED) GRAINS MAY BE SPHENE.

 LIGHTER BROWN (HONEY BROWN) MAY BE PYROXENE.
 A FEW ROUND BLEBS OF OPAQUE MINERAL POSSIBLY ILMENITE.
 PHOTOS WERE TAKEN WITH THE ROCK IN TWO POSITIONS.
 POSITION 1.
 RECORDS ONLY.
-POSITION 2.
-RECORDS AND STEREO.